Understanding High Blood Pressure

 • Can lead to kidney disease and blindness

-Measuring blood pressure
+Check blood pressure

 Blood pressure may be:

-• Normal: lower than 120/lower than 80 mmHg
+• Normal: systolic lower than 120 and diastolic lower than 80

-• High, Stage 2: 140/90 mmHg and higher
+• High, Stage 2: Systolic of 140 or higher or diastolic of 90 and higher

 For most people with high blood pressure, keeping readings under 130/80 mmHg may help prevent health problems.
 Talk with your healthcare provider.
 Find out what your blood pressure goals should be.
-Tell them what questions or concerns you have about your readings.
+Tell them what concerns you have about your readings.

-Controlling high blood pressure
+Control high blood pressure

 Below are changes you can make to help lower your blood pressure:

 • Choose heart-healthy foods.
 Ask your provider about the Dietary Approaches to Stop Hypertension (DASH) eating plan.
 DASH limits sodium (salt).
 It includes a lot of fruits and vegetables, low-fat or nonfat dairy foods, whole grains, and other foods high in fiber and low in fat.
-This plan also includes more potassium.
+This plan also includes more dietary potassium.
 This can help lower blood pressure.

 • Stay at a healthy weight.
 Being overweight makes you more likely to have high blood pressure.
 Losing excess weight helps lower blood pressure.